suncoast-devs/handbook/lessons/react-intro/index.md

 ## Conclusion

 We now have an application that allows us to add more articles to this listing.
-If we add new data to our `JSON` file and reload the application it _reacts_ to the new data by rendering more information.
+If we add new data to our `JSON` file and reload the application, it _reacts_ to the new data by rendering more information.

 In the following lessons, we will learn how to load data from a remote API, how